nilsmeyer/ansible-debootstrap/README.md

 `encrypt`: Set to yes if you want encryption
 `target`: Target name for device mapper (**required** when using encryption, for example *cryptroot*)
+`label` filesystem label to use
+`partlabel` partition label to use, defaults to `label` if defined, otherwise no label will be set.

 | Type code | Description |
 |---|---|